Energinet-DataHub/green-energy-hub/docs/test-data/process-regarding-test-data.md

 However, if additional generic attributes needs be added to the dataset, please send this request to team Mighty Ducks by raising an issue in the green-energy-hub repository and assign it to: ASQ-EN, djorgensendk, and Renetnielsen.
 For the community to be able to work with a consistent dataset, updates to it needs to be coordinated.

-Footnote 1: The EIC field will be available, but it value is not yet mandatory, as the format is yet to be determined.
+Footnote 1: The EIC field will be available, but its value is not yet mandatory, as the format is yet to be determined.